 The situation: Poorly identified and lacking a structure for self-insight or development, these high potentials needed to develop the skills necessary to manage both themselves and others, preparing them for a step up.

 The solution: The participants were led through a series of self-insight exercises, coupled with 1:1 coaching to explore their individual strengths and potential de-railers.
 We created a series of hypothetical ‘stretch’ opportunities in an experiential setting, supporting the development of the necessary qualities to transition into a leadership role.
 The objective here was to create a solid foundation of skills – a ‘toolkit’ – to equip them for increased complexity.

 “The content of the programme was constantly anchored into the commercial realities of our business which allowed me to contextualise everything I was learning.
-This allowed me to start thinking about real business problems in a different way.
-Participant, ‘Rising Star’ Group”
+This allowed me to start thinking about real business problems in a different way.”

 - The graduates